 With the temperatures rising, the rate of wildfires is increasing.
 So having a wildfire safety plan in place can save your life!

+But there are more things that are good to know about a wildfire.
 Given the power of forest fires, it’s easy to think they sit alongside earthquakes and hurricanes as natural disasters.
 Unfortunately, most wildfires are actually caused by people!
 And, with 629,531 acres burned in 2018 compared to 223,238 in 2017 between January and August, they’re becoming more commonplace.
 As a result, it’s important to have a wildfire safety plan in the event of fires in your area.
 While being aware and prepared to evacuate is key, there are preventative measures you and your family can take.

 How does a wildfire occur?